 Workman has bolstered its Fitwel expertise with the certification of two new Fitwel Ambassadors.

-Charlotte Ross and Imogen Waters have both achieved Fitwel Ambassador status in the past month, having successfully completed the training and qualification process, which requires a pass mark of at least 80% for its final exam.
+Charlotte Ross and Imogen Waters have both achieved Fitwel Ambassador status in the past month.
+They have successfully completed the training and qualification process.
+It requires a pass mark of at least 80% for its final exam.
 They join Vicky Cotton, who is already an established Fitwel Assessor.

 Fitwel has been embraced by developers and workplace strategists as part of the growing trend towards healthier workplaces.
 As the UK’s leading implementer of Fitwel, Workman has achieved certification for almost 2 million sq. ft of retail, office and business assets in locations such as Bristol, Leeds and London – the most completed Fitwel certifications in the UK and Europe.